To enhance your skills in creative writing, master the art of brainstorming. What is brainstorming, and how do you do it?

-It would be reasonable to prohibit checking one’s phone or browsing the internet using smartphones or laptops, etc., during the exercise.
+It would be reasonable to prohibit checking one’s phone or browsing the internet using smartphones or laptops during the exercise.

 3. Deviate From Making Comments About Suggested Ideas

 Positive or negative, the facilitator should refrain from giving comments after hearing an idea.
-It would be better if the leader were neutral without showing any non-verbal gestures.
-The facilitator could acknowledge the concepts but without showing any emotion.
-Keep the ball rolling, and the generation of ideas should continue randomly and spontaneously.
+It would be better if the leader were neutral without showing non-verbal gestures.
+The facilitator could acknowledge the concepts without showing any emotion.
+Keep the ball rolling, and ideas should be generated randomly and spontaneously.

 4. Reinforce Creative Juices

 Motivate participants to stretch ideas.
 Please encourage them to use creativity to create word associations.
-For example, one idea can be linked to another concept and so forth.
-There is no wrong and correct answers so, there shouldn’t be any hindrance to free-flowing ideas.
+For example, one idea can be linked to another concept, and so forth.
+There are no wrong and correct answers, so free-flowing ideas shouldn’t be hindered.
 (Source)